-It is time to start your college application essay.
-And these five brainstorming games are gonna help you do it.
+It's time to start your college application essay, and these five brainstorming games are gonna help you do it!

 You’ve listened to the college search lectures in high school, taken notes in English class, and chatted with your guidance counselor.
 Your work space at home is all set up you’re your laptop or notebook, a drink to stay hydrated, and, of course, a snack to fuel your thoughts.
 You’ve even read the essay how to’s on CollegeXpress; you know from How To Write the College Application Essay that you need to choose a prompt, brainstorm, write, proofread, and submit.
-And College Application Essay: What Really Works! taught you that you should have a catchy opening but shouldn’t have any clichés.
+And What Works for College Application Essays taught you that you should have a catchy opening but shouldn’t have any clichés.

 You know exactly what to do.
 There’s only one problem: you’re not doing it.
 You want to write your application essay, but your fingers are frozen.
 You stare at a blank page and that blinking, mocking curser.
 You have writer’s block, quite possibly from the anxiety of writing this essay that is going to determine your future.
 You can just see the college admission officers now…laughing at your essay…telling all their admission officer friends that you are an awful choice…ruining your chances of ever going to college or getting a job or probably have a good life ever… No?
 Just me?

 At any rate, applying to college feels overwhelming for every high schooler at times, especially when it comes to the essay.
 Even as someone who has read a lot about writing a quality application essay, I had trouble starting mine.
 It’s so easy to put it off in an effort to avoid the stress, but speed writing the night before the application is due does not produce a quality essay—and it’s way more stressful.
 Procrastination collects anxiety interest and when payments are due, it’s not pretty.